davla/zygal/README.md

 repositories.
 You can start typing your command immediately, and the VCS segment will appear as soon as it's available, *while* you're typing.

-Synchronization with VCS remotes can also be asynchronous, but it would be just pointless to check if your co-workers pushed something every time you're about to enter a command, wouldn't it?
-So, zygal will synchronize with VCS remotes only every 10 times the prompt is redrawn.
-Actually, that number can be set to whatever you want.

 As you can see [below](#configuration), there are some configuration options.
 They might look cool, but they also need to be checked every time the prompt is redrawn.
 This is dumb, as you're very unlikely to change them